 9. Spurious and doubtful translations

 Many other translations are attributed to Ibn Tibbon in manuscripts, manuscript catalogues, and later sources.
 Most are clearly spurious; but two are worth mentioning.
 Isaac Abarbanel refers to a translation by Ibn Tibbon of Maimonides’ introduction to chapter ten of Mishnah Sanhedrin, but this translation does not survive.
 An anonymous translation of the text, published by Kupfer, is clearly not his work.
 The second is a translation of ‘Ali b.
 Ridwan's commentary on Galen's Ars parva.
 According to the colophon, this translation was completed by Ibn Tibbon in Béziers in 1199.
 If this attribution were correct, it would contribute important information to Ibn Tibbon's biography.
 It would also establish the very early existence of an Arabic medical text in Hebrew.
-The translation itself, however, uses terms such as hippus that Ibn Tibbon, according to his own testimony (see below), only coined much later, after 1213.
+The translation itself, however, uses terms such as nirdaf for synonym that were not part of Ibn Tibbon's translation lexicon.

 Ibn Tibbon's translations are generally literal.
 Unlike Judah al-Harizi, his rival translator, he was not concerned with felicity of style or purity of language but accuracy in meaning.
 Thus he uses rabbinic as well as biblical expressions, follows the syntax of the Arabic, and coins new terms, based on the model of the Arabic.
 He was criticized for this method—by al-Harizi and others—but it was his method and terminology that ultimately won out and became authoritative throughout the later middle ages.